muriel1010/credit-default-risk-ml/README.md

 This project demonstrates:

-- How raw loan data is cleaned and validated
+- Credit risk modeling following **best practices used in banking**
-- Identification and removal of information leaks
+- Clear identification + removal of information leaks
-- Building a fair, robust, and interpretable credit scoring model
+- Building a fair, robust, transparent model
-- Deploying the model in a real app used by analysts or loan officers
+- Deploying it in a usable application for analysts or credit officers

-This is **industry-grade** credit risk modeling.
+It shows both **technical depth** and **business intuition**.

 ---